 Thus the assembly cannot be possible without using any tool.
 You must have an Allen key or a multiple-tool while assembling this bow.
 In this way, the assembling of this bow is almost painless but not as easy as it would have been when limbs were to be snapped into the riser.

 It can be concluded that it is a good bow not only for beginner archers but also for seasoned archers as it is better than other bows made by the same brand.

 Considering that you are presented with all these options when looking for a bow that will fulfill your archery needs, you might ask yourself; what benefits does a takedown bow have over the other bows?
 Why should I choose it?

 Well, a takedown bow comes in handy with many benefits.
-They include, but not limited to;
+They include, but not limited to:

 Imagine you want to go for a hunting expedition with your buddies in a far-fetched land.
-You need to carry your hunting arsenals, plus the vehicle you will travel with will need to carry a few camping items since you will be away for a couple of days.
+You need to carry your hunting arsenals, plus the vehicle you will travel with will need to carry a few important items since you will be away for a couple of days.

 Other types of bows will take up a lot of space, not forgetting that carrying them will be a stressful and exhausting ordeal.
 This is not the case with a takedown bow!

 Look, this amazing tool is only made up of three parts; the riser, and two limbs.